zer0cache/matic-docs/docs/maintain/validate/validator-staking-operations.md

 ---
 id: validator-staking-operations
 title: Stake on Polygon
-description: Learn how to stake as a validator on the Polygon Network
+description: "Learn how to stake as a validator on the Polygon Network."
 keywords:
   - docs
   - matic